karnation22/offl-chin-char-recgn/README.md

   4)  - Run data_training_svm.py (for SVM models).
 On terminal, arguments are NUM_CLASSES(default=200),NUM_PTS_PER_CLASS_1(default=100), and NUM_PTS_PER_CLASS_2(default=20).
        - Yield two SVM models (LIBSVM in .model and Sklearn in .pkl)

-DISCLAIMER: The following implementation is may contain errors or not work in your particular.
+DISCLAIMER: The following implementation may contain errors or may not work in your particular environment.
             If so, feel free to post on the issue thread.